Tuesday, November 22, 2016

 Attributed to Giacomo Graffeo, Milk Flows from Catherine's Severed Head

-from the Saint Catherine Cycle
+From the Saint Catherine Cycle

 Italian (Sicily), c.1500